2014 Coastal Pollutant Remediation Grants Awarded

 - Characterize and treat urban runoff from municipal roadways.

-- Improve coastal resources, such as shellfish beds, bathing beaches, and diadromous fish runs.
+- Improve and protect coastal resources, such as shellfish beds, bathing beaches, and diadromous fish runs.

 - Educate the public about stormwater runoff problems.

 - Assessment, identification, and characterization of NPS pollution from paved surfaces, which can include determining the sources of roadway-related pollution, identifying appropriate stormwater control methods (also known as Best Management Practices or BMPs), and siting these BMPs.

 - Design and construction of BMPs to treat runoff from paved roads, highways, bridges, and municipal parking lots.